ONSgeo/Area_Classification/README.md

 #### 'population_density' folder:<br>
 * Download Mid-2022 and Mid-2021 [Estimates of the population for the UK, England, Wales, Scotland, and Northern Ireland](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland).
 Once downloaded and saved in this folder, rename the files to 'population_2021.xls' and 'population_2022.xlsx'
+* Download csv versions of [Standard Area Measurements for Administrative Areas (December 2021) in the UK (V2)](https://geoportal.statistics.gov.uk/datasets/ba0873184e6349bebb63b5da6dd050b5/about) and [Standard Area Measurements for Administrative Areas (December 2022) in the UK (V2)](https://geoportal.statistics.gov.uk/datasets/235c70d40c494361bd6b0ddaebdf0bad/about) from the Open Geography Portal.
+From the zip files, save the SAM_LAD_DEC_2021_UK.csv and SAM_LAD_DEC_2022_UK_V2.csv respectively to this folder

 #### 'lookups' folder:<br>